dnyanesh2408/dskfarm/README.md

 # Renting Services
-DSK Farm - Renting Services - Project 5.
+DSK Farm - Renting Services

 This is free community help responsive web project built for the farming purpose.
 Website built to order farm implement for a rent services.
 Built using HTML, CSS, Basic JavaScript, Boostrap 5 and Vs Code tool.